4 Package Contents

 You can use markdown to enhance the documentation, including links etc.

-The roxygen comments are also where you import functions from other packages and mark your functions for export.
+The roxygen comments are also where you import functions from other packages.
 This information will be written into the NAMESPACE file so you don’t have to (see the R package book for more information about this file).

 If you want to use a function from any other package (except base) you need to add the dependency to the package to the DESCRIPTION file.